Karel Zaalberg

 Frans Hendrik Karel Zaalberg (26 November 1873 – 13 February 1928) was an Indo (Eurasian) journalist and politician in the Dutch East Indies.

 He was born in Batavia, Java, Dutch East Indies, and also died there.
-He was the son of a Dutch father Pieter Jacobus Adrianus Zaalberg, Secretary at the Department of Education and Religious Affairs in the Dutch East Indies, and Indo (Eurasian) mother Susanna Elisabeth de Bie.
+He was the son of a Dutch father Pieter Jacobus Adrianus Zaalberg, Secretary at the Department of Education and Religious Affairs in the Dutch East Indies, and an Indo (Eurasian) mother Susanna Elisabeth de Bie.
 He was married to Maria Taunay (born 1878) from 22 April 1899 up to her death in 1911.
 Both the Zaalberg and De Bie family were of Jewish descent.
 They had two sons and three daughters, one of whom died young.

 Karel Zaalberg was a self-taught and self-made man.
-With only primary school he became chief editor of one of the biggest newspapers.
+With only primary school, he became chief editor of one of the biggest newspapers.
 Education for the Indo-Europeans of the Dutch East Indies would be his life's personal and political ambition.
-As a journalist he became a spokesman for the Indo-European (Eurasian) community.
+As a journalist, he became a spokesman for the Indo-European (Eurasian) community.

-He was director of the first organization for Indo-Europeans in the Dutch East Indies ('Indische Bond' of 1898).
+He was the director of the first organization for Indo-Europeans in the Dutch East Indies ('Indische Bond' of 1898).
 After 1919 he became a founder and board member of the Indo-European Alliance (Dutch: ‘Indo Europeesch Verbond'), with over 10,000 members the largest interest group of this population.
 From 1924 until his death, four years later, he represented the party in the Dutch East Indies People's Council (Volksraad).

 Zaalberg was a leading figure in the political and social emancipation of the Indo (Eurasian) community of the Dutch East Indies of the late 19th and early 20th century, who had closely befriended famous figures of the time like writer P.A.
-Daum, E.du Perron and independence activist Ernest Douwes Dekker.
+Daum, E.du Perron, and independence activist Ernest Douwes Dekker.

 Early years

-Due to a traffic accident his father became disabled and the impoverished family was unable to send their children to any form of higher or even secondary education.
+Due to a traffic accident, his father became disabled and the impoverished family was unable to send their children to any form of higher or even secondary education.
 Young Zaalberg found a simple and low-ranking job at a big newspaper (copying addresses).
 It is there, however, where the intelligent Zaalberg learned the ropes of journalism, as well as English and French (by translating foreign newspaper articles and telegrams).

-The editor in chief P.A.
+The editor chief P.A.
 Daum, who was one of the most famous writers and journalists of the time, started to notice Zaalberg's talents and gave him more and more responsibilities.
-Daum, an autodidact himself, soon made Zaalberg his right-hand man, taking position against the widespread discrimination regarding Indos, who were seldom admitted to the highest layers of the colonial hierarchy.
-After Daum fell seriously ill Zaalberg replaced him successfully, but after the passing of his mentor the newspaper did not allow Zaalberg to replace him as editor in chief.
+Daum, an autodidact himself, soon made Zaalberg his right-hand man, taking a position against the widespread discrimination regarding Indos, who were seldom admitted to the highest layers of the colonial hierarchy.
+After Daum fell seriously ill Zaalberg replaced him successfully, but after the passing of his mentor the newspaper did not allow Zaalberg to replace him as editor-in-chief.
 The new chief editors failed miserably and the position remained vacant for a long time.
 Only after threatening to quit Zaalberg was appointed Chief Editor of the 'Bataviaasch Nieuwsblad'.